graphcore/examples/applications/popart/bert/bert_data/README.md

 `sample_text.txt` is a simple text file for initial pre-training with a small dataset.

-The wikipedia dataset used for pre-training contains approximately 2.5 billion wordpiece tokens.
-This is only an approximate size since the wikipedia dump file is updated all the time.
+The Wikipedia dataset used for pre-training contains approximately 2.5 billion wordpiece tokens.
+This is only an approximate size since the Wikipedia dump file is updated all the time.

 SQuAD is a large reading comprehension dataset used for training (fine tuning) which contains 100,000+ question-answer pairs on 500+ articles.

 **NOTE**: these are large datasets - at least 300GB of disk space will be required and the data should be stored on NVMe SSDs for maximum performance.
 The examples below use a folder structure that matches the config files.
 If you use a different folder structure, make sure that it is correctly represented in the config file you use.